Charge Regulation Effect on Nanoparticles Interaction Mediated by Polyelectrolyte: Conclusion

-The dependence of intermolecular forces on PE chain length was found to be markedly different between these two models.
-While longer PE chains in the CC simulations enhance bridging and, consequently, attractive interactions, the CR simulations exhibit largely chain-length-independent behavior due to the saturation of available adsorption sites.
-This highlights the dominant role of surface ionization equilibrium in dictating the interaction landscape in the CR paradigm.
-We further investigated the role of acid-base dissociation constants by tuning the net ionization parameter, $\Delta pK = pK_a + pK_b - 2pH$.
-This parameter captures the joint contribution of the dissociable groups on both the PE and the NP surfaces.
-The results demonstrate that the difference between CR and CC is most significant at intermediate $\Delta pK$ values, where partial ionization allows CR to dynamically respond to local electrostatic environments, leading to stronger adsorption and reduced interparticle forces.
-Notably, CR consistently exhibits faster and more complete adsorption dynamics, emphasizing its responsiveness and kinetic favorability over the CC approximation.
-At higher salt concentrations ($pIp = pIm = 3$), electrostatic screening reduces the effective interactions in both CR and CC simulations.
+Finally, we show that at high salt concentration ($pIp = pIm = 3$), electrostatic screening reduces the effective interactions in both CR and CC simulations.
 Under these conditions, the differences in the extent of adsorption and radius of gyration between the two models diminish.
-However, even in the high-salt regime, charge regulation continues to exhibit greater PE adsorption, although the difference in inter-particle forces becomes less pronounced.
+However, even in the high-salt regime, charge regulation continues to exhibit greater PE adsorption, although the difference in the inter-particle forces becomes less pronounced.
 This underlines the ion-sensitive nature of charge regulation, where the balance between surface ionization and ionic screening governs both adsorption and colloidal/NPs stability.
-Our findings suggest that surface-tunable charge regulation can be a strategic tool for stabilizing nanoparticle suspensions under physiological ionic conditions.
+Our findings, in line with experimental observations, provide strong validation for our CR-MC/MD framework.
+These results further indicate that surface-tunable charge regulation can be used as a strategic tool for stabilizing nanoparticle suspensions under physiological ionic conditions.
 Future work could explore active tuning of CR by external stimuli such as electric fields or pH gradients.